VikrantReddy/Traffic-management-and-simulation/Docs/Routing.md

     - Vehicles on the same road that don't have to reach,
 - Once the traffic lights are in control, wait time can be predicted and manipulated better.
 - A feedback loop to adjust k (constant) to route more precisely.

-#### Planed Implemetation for now
- - Convert the given map into a graph (Or construct a dummy graph) or take data from an API.
- - Use simple algorithms to find the shorted route based on the weights as
-   - The traffic density
-   - Traffic speed for that instant of time in a specific length of route.
-   - Length of the route.